seamusdemora/seamusdemora.github.io/MacStuff.md

 ## 3. How Do I Start an App From The Mac's Command Line?

-There may be occasions when you want to start an application from the command line.
-Or perhaps from a script, or a `crontab` event, or on an interrupt-driven basis triggered by an event.
+There may be occasions when you want or need to start an application from the command line.
+Or perhaps start an app from a script, or even to start the app at a specified time (more on scheduling in the sequel), or on an interrupt-driven basis triggered by an event.
 For example, you want to check your Gmail account each day at 12:00.
 How would you do this?
 Here's one way:

 a. get the location of the app